 arbitrary manner, Vitis HLS implements the memory

-size of the consumer or producer array.Note: A ping-pong buffer ensures that the channel always has the capacity to hold all samples without a loss.
-However, this might be an overly conservative approach in some cases.
+size of the original array.Note: A ping-pong buffer ensures that the channel always has the capacity to hold all samples without a loss.
+However, this might be an overly conservative approach in some cases, for example when the producer and the consumer access the data in the same order, and hence the array can be streamed.

 To explicitly specify the default channel used between tasks, use the